Democratic backsliding

 Since c.
 2010, the number of countries autocratizing (blue) has been higher than those democratizing (yellow).

-Democratic backsliding (Note: Other names include autocratization, democratic decline, de-democratization, democratic erosion, democratic decay, democratic recession, democratic regression, and democratic deconsolidation.) is a form of autocratization, a process of regime change toward authoritarianism in which the exercise of political power becomes less limited and more arbitrary and repressive.
-Democratic backsliding specifically assumes a starting point of a democratic system.
+Democratic backsliding (Note: Other names include democratic decline, de-democratization, democratic erosion, democratic decay, democratic recession, democratic regression, and democratic deconsolidation.) is a form of autocratization, a process of structural government transition from democracy toward authoritarianism in which the exercise of political power becomes less limited and more arbitrary and repressive.
 The process typically restricts the space for public contest and political participation in the process of government selection.
-Democratic decline involves the weakening of democratic institutions, such as the peaceful transition of power or free and fair elections, or the violation of individual rights that underpin democracies, especially freedom of expression.
-Democratic backsliding is the opposite of democratization.
+Democratic backsliding involves the weakening of democratic institutions, such as the peaceful transition of power or free and fair elections, or the violation of individual rights that underpin democracies, especially freedom of expression.

-Proposed causes of democratic backsliding include economic inequality, rampant culture wars, culturally conservative reactions to societal changes, populist or personalist politics, and external influence from great power politics.
+Proposed causes of democratic backsliding include economic inequality, unemployment, culture wars, culturally conservative reactions to societal changes, populist or personalist politics, and external influence from great power politics.
+Economic inequality is strongly associated with democratic backsliding in the 21st century, even in wealthy democracies.
 During crises, backsliding can occur when leaders impose autocratic rules during states of emergency that are either disproportionate to the severity of the crisis or remain in place after the situation has improved.

 During the Cold War, democratic backsliding occurred most frequently through coups.
 Since the end of the Cold War, democratic backsliding has occurred more frequently through the election of personalist leaders or parties who subsequently dismantle democratic institutions.
-During the third wave of democratization in the late twentieth century, many new, weakly institutionalized democracies were established; these regimes have been most vulnerable to democratic backsliding.
-The Third wave of autocratization has been ongoing since 2010 after the Great Recession, when the number of liberal democracies was at an all-time high.
+During the third wave of democratization in 1974, many new, weakly institutionalized democracies were established; these regimes have been most vulnerable to democratic backsliding.
+The third wave of autocratization has been ongoing since 2010 after the Great Recession, when the number of liberal democracies was at an all-time high.
 More than half of all autocratization episodes over 1900–2023 have a U-turn shape in which the autocratization is closely followed by and linked to subsequent democratization.

+In recent years, democratic backsliding has increasingly been observed not only in newer or weakly institutionalized democracies but also in long-established democratic systems.
+According to the V-Dem Institute's Democracy Report 2026, nearly a quarter of the world's countries were undergoing autocratization in 2025, including several in Europe and North America.
+The report also highlights growing concerns about declines in democratic quality and increasing pressures on media and journalists worldwide.